Campus AI vs. Commercial AI: Comparing How Students and Employees Perceive their University's LLM Chatbot vs. ChatGPT: Theoretical Background and Hypotheses

 \subsubsection{Background}

-When implementing LLMaaS chatbots, universities face the challenge of ensuring that students and staff can use these systems appropriately and securely.
-A key aspect of this responsibility is addressing the issue of hallucinations.
-Hallucinations in LLMs describe the generation of content that appears plausible but is factually incorrect or inconsistent with user input \cite{Huang_2025}.
-Hallucinations in human-AI interaction pose a dual challenge: they impair effective collaboration through reduced output quality and undermine users' trust \cite{gong2024, Amaro2024}.
-In the academic context, hallucinations can pose particular challenges, as they can reduce perceived accuracy and usefulness, increase confusion, and slow task completion~\cite{Steinbach2025}.
+Hallucinations in LLMs refer to the generation of content that appears plausible but is factually incorrect or inconsistent with user input \cite{Huang_2025}.
+Hallucinations in human-AI interaction pose a dual challenge: they impair effective collaboration by reducing output quality and undermining users' trust \cite{gong2024, Amaro2024}.
+In the academic context, hallucinations can pose particular challenges, as they can reduce perceived accuracy and usefulness, increase confusion, and prolong task completion~\cite{Steinbach2025}.
 Such issues are compounded by the fact that LLMs have been shown to often fabricate inaccurate scientific references~\cite{Aljamaan2024, Chelli2024}.
-Despite various efforts and technological advances, hallucinations cannot be completely eliminated from LLMs~\cite{xu2024,banerjee2024}.
-This issue calls for a focus on the human side, with the goal of identifying strategies to help users anticipate, mitigate, and react to hallucinations.